Before I launched my business earlier this year, I didn’t know much about freelance writing for a living.

 Being self-employed means that you have to work at all times if you want to earn money.
 You have to work through vacations, personal days and sick days.
 Otherwise, you won’t get paid.

-Therefore, it takes a lot of drive to be able to keep a freelance writing business going.
+Therefore, it takes a lot of discipline to be able to keep a freelance writing business going.
 Even if it’s successful, it doesn’t just run itself.
 (But how amazing would it be if it did one day? *Daydreams*)

 Full disclosure: I’ve worked harder than ever before to build my freelance writing biz over the last six months.
 And when I’m not working, I find it difficult to switch off.